outdreamer/build-a-cure/docs/tasks/example_scripts/health.md

 - useful sub-intents with associated substances

-	- these are probably useful sub-intents/substances for treating cancer (assuming no liver/kidney damage which would contraindicate the harsher substances like temozolomide, disulfiram, baicelein, celastrol, and quercetin), based on identifying treatments in ncbi.nlm.nih.gov articles, these are not inventions

 	- fix your other medical problems so you can fight your medical problems better
 		- some of these substances kill pathogens, some inhibit/suppress pathogen activity indirectly/directly, some boost the immune system, and some help only with specific symptoms rather than the causal pathogen
 		- fungal infections: